The-Academic-Observatory/terraform-google-api/README.md

 ### Additional requirements for a 'Data API':
 * The address of the Elasticsearch server
 * An API key for the Elasticsearch server

+The address of the Elasticsearch server can be obtained from the Elastic portal.

 To generate an API key, execute in the Kibana Dev console:
 ```yaml